ThomasFoydel/pandatron/README.md

-# a template for mern projects to be deployed to heroku
+# A synthesizer for the browser